opalmedapps/opal-app/docs/deployment/ci-cd.md

       Permission to execute this job is restricted via the use of protected environments (more details below).
     - `deploy web`: The web app as well as its landing page are uploaded to the FTP server corresponding to the environment.
   - Stage 4: `post`
-    - `build and deploy QA`: Optional manual trigger job that can be used to launch a [downstream child pipeline](https://docs.gitlab.com/ee/ci/pipelines/downstream_pipelines.html#parent-child-pipelines) to deploy the app to the QA environment.
-If launched, the same jobs in this current "second pipeline" run again, but using environment variables representing QA.
+    - `build and deploy <ENV>`: Optional manual trigger job that can be used to launch a [downstream child pipeline](https://docs.gitlab.com/ee/ci/pipelines/downstream_pipelines.html#parent-child-pipelines) to deploy the app in a given environment.
+If launched, the same jobs in this current "second pipeline" run again, but using the variables for that environment.
       For more information on downstream pipelines, refer to GitLab's documentation.

 ## Protected Environments